Epiq122/epiqreel/PROGRESS.md

 - ✅ Implemented ErrEditConflict for race condition detection
 - ✅ Added context timeouts to all database operations (3 seconds)
 - ✅ Created editConflictResponse for 409 Conflict errors
+- ✅ Implemented query string parameter parsing helpers (readString, readCSV, readInt)
+- ✅ Created Filters struct for pagination and sorting
+- ✅ Added GIN indexes on genres array and title tsvector for performance
+- ✅ Implemented GetAll method with full-text search using to_tsvector
+- ✅ Added genre filtering with PostgreSQL array containment operator (@>)
+- ✅ Implemented dynamic sorting with sort safelist validation
+- ✅ Added pagination with LIMIT and OFFSET
+- ✅ Implemented count(\*) OVER() window function for total records
+- ✅ Created calculateMetadata helper for pagination metadata
+- ✅ Integrated filtering, sorting, and pagination into listMoviesHandler

 **Challenges:**